 This job description should be regarded only as a guide to the duties required and not definitive or restrictive in any way.
-It may be reviewed in the light of changing circumstances following consultation with the post holder.
-This job description does not form part of the contract of employment and will be agreed with the Clinical Director on commencement.
+It may be reviewed in the light of changing circumstances following consultation with the post holders.
+This job description does not form part of the contract of employment.